orstavik/JoiComponents/book/chapter11_iframe/1_Intro_EmbedHtml.md

 > To embed HTML is to make *one* HTML presentation from *two or more* HTML fragments.

+## Embed HTML usecase: WordPress

+WordPress dominates the web server-side.
+But what function does WordPress and other CMSes fill?
+They embed HTML.

+I do mean to belittle WordPress here.
+The engine that powers ~25% of websites is not magic.
+Its role is mainly to put together several HTML fragments into coherent, unary HTML documents.

+But.
+To sew together several pieces of HTML into one, that can't be that hard?
+Why do we need a server-side engine, a CMS to do that?
+To answer this question, we need to dive into the details of embedding HTML.

 ## HowTo: Embed HTML server-side

 Server-side, embedding HTML files into one another thrives.